HudsonHuang/tensorflow-template/module/README.md

 Define reusable modules of network here.
 > "Every feature has one implement structure."

 It's suggested that any structure should write as a "Module", under here.
+Similarly, every module has its code implement, it's suggested to checkout github or programcreek before write a module by yourself.

 e.g:
 Basically, you can write module like this: